Interesting Facts About Malaria You Should Know

 Overview

-Malaria is one of humanity’s oldest and most persistent infectious diseases, caused by Plasmodium parasites and transmitted through the bites of infected Anopheles mosquitoes.
-Despite being preventable and curable, malaria continues to affect millions worldwide — especially in tropical and subtropical regions.
+Malaria is one of the world's oldest and most persistent infectious diseases, caused by Plasmodium parasites and spread through the bites of infected Anopheles mosquitoes.
+Malaria continues to harm millions of people around the world, despite the fact that it is both preventable and curable.

-At PACE Hospitals, Hyderabad, our internal medicine, infectious disease, and critical care specialists provide comprehensive diagnosis, treatment, and prevention of malaria through evidence-based care, advanced laboratory testing, and public awareness initiatives.
+At PACE Hospitals in Hyderabad, our internal medicine, infectious disease, and critical care specialists use evidence-based care, advanced laboratory testing, and public awareness campaigns to deliver complete malaria diagnosis, treatment, and prevention.

 This article uncovers interesting scientific, historical, and medical facts about malaria, alongside expert insights from PACE Hospitals on its management and prevention.

-Malaria Is Caused by a Parasite — Not a Virus or Bacterium
+Malaria Is Caused by a Parasite — Not a Virus or Bacteria

 Many people assume malaria is viral or bacterial, but it’s actually caused by a protozoan parasite of the genus Plasmodium.
 There are five main species known to infect humans: